 But what if the stock we have found has a great financial track record and none of the above reasons for a low PE?
 Eureka!!
 We may be on to a hidden gem.
 But we need to analyze the PE further.

 Here are a couple of steps that will help you to make the most of PE –

 1. Look at the Industry PE figure:

 Industries can be command high or low PE depending on the growth prospects or quality of the company.
 So, it can help to look at what is the PE for the entire industry as a whole.
 While calculating this, It is better to calculate the median PE for the industry instead of an average PE.
 The average PE gets affected by extremely high or low values whereas the median PE does not and hence it gives a better picture.

-Moneyworks4me’s price calculator incorporates such a rational PE while calculating the stock’s MRP.
-At the same time, it also allows you to include your own PE to arrive at a stock’s MRP.
+Moneyworks4me’s price calculator a unique tool available in the market that incorporates a rational PE, Adjusted or Normal year EPS & growth rate while calculating the stock’s MRP.
+At the same time, it also allows you to estimate your own growth rate/PE to arrive at a stock’s MRP.

 If you liked what you read and would like to put it in to practice Register at MoneyWorks4me.com.
 You will get amazing FREE features that will enable you to invest in Stocks and Mutual Funds the right way.